stared/livelossplot/README.md

 But what if you just want to train a small model in Jupyter Notebook?
 Here is a way to do so, using `livelossplot` as a plug&play component.

 It started as [this gist](https://gist.github.com/stared/dfb4dfaf6d9a8501cd1cc8b8cb806d2e).
-Since it went popular, decided to rewrite it as a package.
+Since it went popular, I decided to rewrite it as a package.

 ## To do